invocative/uimgui/README.md

 UImGui (Unity ImGui) is an UPM package for the immediate mode GUI library using [ImGui.NET](https://github.com/mellinoe/ImGui.NET).

-This a fork of [UImGui](https://github.com/psydack/uimgui), which that project is based on [RG.ImGui](https://github.com/realgamessoftware/dear-imgui-unity) project.
+This a fork of [UImGui](https://github.com/psydack/uimgui), which that project is based off [RG.ImGui](https://github.com/realgamessoftware/dear-imgui-unity).
 This project use [FreeType](https://github.com/ocornut/imgui/tree/master/misc/freetype) as the default renderer.

 **Using ImGui 1.87**